 How to create a law firm business development plan

-Between a business plan, a budget, and a marketing plan, you might think that your firm is all planned out.
-Maybe, but it is important to think of your legal practice as a business, and the most successful businesses are the ones that take both marketing and business development seriously.
+Between a law firm business plan, budget, and law firm marketing plan, you might think that your firm is all planned out.
+Maybe, but it is important to think of your legal practice as a business.
+That is, the most successful businesses are the ones that take both marketing and business development seriously.

-How do you make a business development plan?
+How do you create a lawyer business development plan?
 It’s simpler than you’d think and can be summed up in four basic steps:

-- Start with listing your business goals for the year: Do you want to start a new practice area?
+- Create goals: Start with listing your business goals for the year.
+Do you want to start a new practice area?
 Become “the person” for an existing practice?

-- Then, because business development is not quite as concrete as, say, setting aside a budget for ads, brainstorm a list of strategies that will help get you to those goals.
+- Develop strategies: After you determine your new business and marketing goals, brainstorm a list of strategies that will help get you to those goals.

-- Set your intentions: After you come up with your list, prioritize those strategies and write down the top two or three (or however many you have the time and budget to commit to) roughly outlining how you’re actually going to make it happen.
-Which networking events will you attend?
-What will a cross-selling process look like at your firm?
+- Set your intentions: After you come up with your list, prioritize those strategies and write down the top two or three.
+Consider however many you have the time and budget to commit to.
+Roughly outline how you’re actually going to make it happen.
+For example, which networking events will you attend?
+What will a cross-selling process look like at your law firm?

 Here are a few strategies you may want to include as part of your law firm business development plan.
 For even more ideas, check out this list of tips from BigLaw rainmakers.

-1. Resolve to attend a certain number of networking events per year.
+1. Commit to attend a certain number of networking events per year

 Goals are easier to achieve if they are concrete.
-Commit to, say, two events per month, especially if you’re a new business.
+Commit to, let’s say, two events per month, especially if you’re a new business.
 At those events, go there without an agenda in mind and ask others about themselves.
 Have some fun and build some relationships.

 Are you an expert in your field?
 Prove it by committing to writing a few articles this year or committing to speak at a bar conference or other legal conferences, such as the Clio Cloud Conference.
-You can even see if there are any conferences outside of the legal industry, assuming it is relevant and will lead to more business referrals from non-lawyers).
+You can even see if there are any conferences outside of the legal industry that are relevant and might lead to more business referrals from non-lawyers.

 If you are lucky enough to be turning down cases, is that actually what you should be doing?
-If you want to grow your business, then the answer is no. Track the cases you’ve turned down recently, and if it comes close to the salary of an associate, consider expanding your workforce.
+If you want to grow your business, then the answer is no. Track the cases you’ve turned down recently, and if it comes close to the salary of an associate, consider expanding your workforce with an additional hire.

-For example: A divorcee may need a new estate plan, and once she is a planning client, she might be interested in add-on services like a pet trust or gun trust.
+Consider the following scenario: A divorcee who needs a new estate plan.
+Once she becomes a planning client, she might be interested in add-on services like a pet trust or gun trust.
 Three years from now, she might need to declare bankruptcy.
 If you do bankruptcy law, great.
 If not, can you refer the case out for a fee split, or refer the case for free to build your relationship with co-counsel?